cloudfoundry/noisy-neighbor-nozzle/README.md

 ## Debugging

-You can set IN_LOG_LEVEL environmental variable (default to info) to get more verbose logging.
+You can set MIN_LOG_LEVEL environmental variable (default to info) to get more verbose logging.
 See [lager logger](https://github.com/cloudfoundry/lager/blob/master/models.go) for more details.